connectkushal/cssnotes/flexbox.md

   - flex-start(default), flex-end, center, space-between, space-around, space-evenly
   - ![image](https://github.com/connectkushal/cssnotes/assets/19621775/8165b1a9-4b7e-4558-8d6c-1e961a8d1d15)

-- `align-items:` used to control the alignment of flex items in their perpendicular direction.
+- `align-items:` used to control the alignment of flex items in their perpendicular direction which is called `cross-axis`.
   - useful when the height of each item is different
   - stretch(default), center, flex-start, flex-end, baseline
   - ![image](https://github.com/connectkushal/cssnotes/assets/19621775/d31b64e9-579c-45fe-8a6d-51b96c78b301)

-- `align-content`:
+- `align-content`: for setting alignment of content that is multi-row, eg with wrap. // find more use cases

 #### Container properties shorthand
 - `flex-flow`: is a shorthand for setting both direction and wrap.